 When someone signs up for a subscription, they’re putting their trust in your company and expecting a great customer experience for months to come.
 If you don’t provide this, there are lots of hungry companies just waiting to snatch away your hard-earned customers.
-So how can you create and maintain a great customer experience?
+So how can you create a great customer experience?

 Most subscription customers expect four things: